 The Amended Plan provides that the Plan is intended to comply with the requirements of IRC § 409A to the extent applicable.
 All Plan awards shall be construed and administered such that the Plan award either (i) qualifies for an exemption from the requirements of IRC § 409A or (ii) satisfies the requirements of IRC § 409A.
-If a Plan award is subject to IRC § 409A, unless the award agreement provides otherwise: (i) distributions shall only be made in a manner and upon an event permitted under IRC § 409A; (iii) payments to be made upon a termination of employment shall only be made upon a "separation from service" under IRC § 409A; (iii) payments to be made upon a termination of employment shall only be made upon a "separation from service" under IRC § 409A; (iii) payments to be made upon a change in control shall only be made upon a "change of control event" under IRC § 409A; (iv) each payment shall be treated as a separate payment for purposes of IRC § 409A; and (v) in no event shall a participant, directly or indirectly, designate the calendar year in which a distribution is made except in accordance with IRC § 409A.
+If a Plan award is subject to IRC § 409A, unless the award agreement provides otherwise: (i) distributions shall only be made in a manner and upon an event permitted under IRC § 409A; (ii) payments to be made upon a termination of employment shall only be made upon a "separation from service" under IRC § 409A; (iii) payments to be made upon a change in control shall only be made upon a "change of control event" under IRC § 409A; (iv) each payment shall be treated as a separate payment for purposes of IRC § 409A; and (v) in no event shall a participant, directly or indirectly, designate the calendar year in which a distribution is made except in accordance with IRC § 409A.